 - The payment processor, via the payment gateway, sends the information to the credit card network, and the authorization process begins.

-- To get transaction approval, the card network contacts the issuing bank, the bank that issued the credit card.
+- To get transaction approval, the card network contacts the card issuer, which is the bank or financial institution that issued the credit card to the customer.

 - Authorization is returned to the payment processor from the card network.
 If there are insufficient funds, the transaction is denied.